jorgeavergara522/APW-JS-Snake/README.md

 - Modules in Zip.
 - To run: Download Zip - Unzip node_modules in main directory with other folders
 - NOTE: Running requires a MongoDB Cluster.
-You will need to add a file called 'keys_dev.js' under the config folder with your MongoDB Cluster information (mongoURI and secretOrKey) in a modules.export {}
+You will need to add a file called 'keys_dev.js' under the configuration folder with your MongoDB Cluster information (mongoURI and secretOrKey) in a modules.export {}

 Required modules:
    "bcrypt"